horacio-pedro/hap-old/apps/desktop/README.md

-gauzy desktop with nstudio electron
+hap desktop with nstudio electron

 how to: